CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 4. Adjust the necessary parameters in CNNStriatalSegmentation_call.m; supply the paths for the files and subfolders as instructed therein and as described below.

-	For each run of the pipeline involving different subjects, the following are required and the paths must be adjusted:						segmentation_intermediate_directory,t1_acpc_dc_restore_brain,nat_acpc_brainmask, and bold_template_image.
+	For each run of the pipeline involving different subjects, the following are required and the paths must be adjusted:						segmentation_intermediate_directory,T1_acpc_dc_restore_brain,nat_acpc_brainmask, and BOLD_template_image.

 		Segmentation_intermediate_directory refers to the directory where all intermediate and final outputs of this CNN pipeline will be saved for each subject run.